Duality for the $\Gamma$-convergence of convex functions: Mathematical Preliminaries

 The Mackey topology $\dual{\mu} := \mu(\dual{X},X)$, defined on $X^\ast$, is the topology of uniform convergence on the family of all convex, symmetric, and weakly compact subsets of $X$.
 For a net $(x_\alpha^\ast) \subseteq \dual{X}$, we write $x_\alpha^\ast \overset{\mu^\ast}{\to} x^\ast$ to denote convergence to $x^\ast$ in the Mackey topology.

-Finally, $X$ is said to be a \emph{weakly compactly generated} (WCG) space if there exists a weakly compact set $A \subseteq X$ such that the linear span of $A$ is dense in $X$ with respect to the norm topology.
+The Banach space $X$ is said to be a \emph{weakly compactly generated} (WCG) space if there exists a weakly compact set $A \subseteq X$ such that the linear span of $A$ is dense in $X$ with respect to the norm topology.
 In this definition, $A$ may be assumed, without loss of generality, to be convex and symmetric (see, e.g., \cite[Chapter~13]{Libro_funcional}).
+We recall that every separable or reflexive space is WCG.
+There are also examples of WCG spaces that are not reflexive and not necessarily separable, such as $L^1(\mu)$ for any $\sigma$-finite measure $\mu$, as well as the $C(K)$ space whenever $K$ is a compact topological space homeomorphic to a weakly compact subset of a Banach space endowed with the restriction of the weak topology (see \cite[Chapter~13 and Theorem 14.9]{Libro_funcional}).

-For a function $f\colon X \to \mathbb{R} \cup \{\infty\}$, we define its (effective) domain and {epigraph} as follows:
+For a function $f\colon X \to \mathbb{R} \cup \{\infty\}$, we define its (effective) \emph{domain} and \emph{epigraph} as follows: